 - July-August > you can follow the valley without a wettsuit, but it is advisable that you have special shoes (hiking sandals)

 The water is very cold as it does not have the time to warm itself on the 3 kilometres from its spring up to here.
-Do not enter the gorges after a period of heavy rain or when the whether forecast announces rain periods.
+Do not enter the gorges after a period of heavy rain or when the weather forecast announces rain periods.
 Once you have entered the gorges there is no shelter available for you.

 You can cross the gorges either from stone to stone, either through the water.
 Small waterfalls and cascades make us find alternatives of detours through giant rocks or by making easy climbing.